mdwelsh/mdwelsh.github.io/index.md

 ---
 layout: page
 ---
-I am a Principal Engineer at [XNOR.ai](https://www.xnor.ai/).
+I am a Principal Engineer at [Xnor.ai](https://www.xnor.ai/).
 We develop AI technology that runs efficiently on embedded devices.

-Prior to joining XNOR.ai, I was a Principal Engineer at Google from 2010 until 2019, where I led the Chrome Mobile team at Google's Seattle and Kirkland offices.
+Prior to joining Xnor, I was a Principal Engineer at Google from 2010 until 2019, where I led the Chrome Mobile team at Google's Seattle and Kirkland offices.
 Our team focused on making the web great for the next billion Internet users in emerging markets.
 Some of our